end2endzone/end2endzone-hugo/jekyll-export/_posts/2016-05-21-anyrtttl-a-feature-rich-arduino-library-for-playing-rtttl-melodies.md

 3. **Beats per minutes (BPM)**, 10 bits, with values within \[1, 900\].
 4. **Padding**, 1 bit

 Next is each note's of the melody.
-Each note is encoded as 10 bits (or 16 bits) per note and is defined as the following
+Each note is encoded as 10 bits (or 16 bits) per note and is defined as the following:

 1. **Duration index**, 3 bits, with values within \[0, 7\] range, matches the index used for `getNoteDurationFromIndex()` API.
 2. **Note letter index**, 3 bits, with values within \[0, 7\] range, matches the index used for `getNoteLetterFromIndex()` API.
 3. **Pound**, 1 bit, defines if the note is pounded or not.
 4. **Dotted**, 1 bit, defines if the note is dotted or not.